Welcome to Part Four of our Website Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Automated Content Distribution Process – Summary
+WordPress Traffic Automation System: Automated Content Distribution Phase – Summary

-Once you have your website and plugins expertly configured and fully set up, all you have to do then to automatically begin bringing new web traffic is publish web content on a regular basis.
+Once your website or blog and plugins have been set up and configured, all you have to do then is add web content on a consistent basis to begin attracting new web traffic.

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is explained in the next article in the series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is addressed in the next section of our series.